autolb/lootbot/README.md

 ## Installation

 You should first set up [alemibot](https://github.com/alemigliardi/alemibot).
+Check that repo for installation steps.

-Once that is done, just run
+Once alemibot is installed, just run (from telegram)

-	git submodule add -b dev git@github.com:alemigliardi/lootbot.git plugins/lootbot

-in bot's root folder.

-After that, just update your bot normally and the submodule will be tracked too.
+	`.install alemidev/lootbot`
+And it will install this plugin and reboot.

+## Usage

+By default, all tasks are disabled.
+Run `.lcfg` to see all available options.
+Use `.lset` to enable tasks you want/need.

 ## Commands